joshed-io/github-trends/README.md

 $ bundle install
 ```

-github-trends uses [Keen IO](https://keen.io) to store repository changes over time.
-Keen IO's free plan is enough to track a bunch of repositories, so head over and sign up now.
+github-trends uses [Keen IO](https://keen.io) to store repository data as it changes over time.
+Keen IO's free plan is enough to track a bunch of repositories, so head over and [signup](https://keen.io/signup) now.

 Once you have a Keen IO account, create a new project and copy the project information and API keys into a `.env` file in the project root, like so: